-Following the local elections which took place in May 2021, two new members were appointed to the Committee.
-These are Councillor Sarah Feeney and Councillor Brian Hammersley.
-Additionally a new independent member, Robert Edwards Zara, was appointed to the Committee following a lengthy recruitment process.
+Following the local elections which took place in May 2021, three new members were appointed to the Committee.
+These are Councillor Sarah Feeney, Councillor Christopher Kettle and Councillor Brian Hammersley.
+Additionally a new independent member, Robert Edwards Zara, was appointed to the Committee following a robust recruitment process.
 A retired solicitor and district judge, Mr Zara attended his first meeting of the Committee in March 2022.